pamelarussell/radtools/cran-comments.md

 ## Test environments
-* local OS X install, R 3.5.2.
+* local OS X install, R 3.5.3.
 * win-builder

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There was one NOTE: new maintainer e-mail address.
+There were no ERRORs, WARNINGs, or NOTEs.

 ## Downstream dependencies
 There are no downstream dependencies.